AndromedaTechnology/shopify-syncer-luceed/readme.md

 - Shopify pagination
 - Finding, using Shopify PRODUCTS by SKU (defined on product variant) -- This way, product HANDLE is used for search engine and display purposes only
+- Create Luceed Order with default PoslovniPartner if none available from Shopify (because of selected Shopify plan) -- Then change, optionally and manually, later in Luceed - delivery and contact data

 ## Modular